CWR Asset Management Suite

 Originally the meetings were scheduled to take place twice a week user interface variations, with the information architecture wireframes, and documentation.

-Visually I used planes and surfaces as a dimension in mind mapping the information design being presented intellectually and emotionally; a kind of a "material plane" or curtain.
+Visually using color planes and shaped surfaces as a dimension in mind mapping the information design being presented intellectually and emotionally; as a kind of a memorable "material plane" or curtain of related information.